hweller1/fine_tuning_bert/README.md

 a pretrained BERT model and update that layer using [labeled data](https://nyu-mll.github.io/CoLA/) for our specification classification task to determine if a sentence is grammatically correct.

-All computation will be run on free Google resources using the pytorch interface for BERT provided by Hugging Face.
+All computation will be run on free Google resources via Colab using the pytorch interface for BERT provided by Hugging Face.